Amitriptyline

 How should missed doses be handled?

-If a dose is missed, take it as soon as remembered.
-If it is near the time of the next dose, skip the missed dose—do not double up.
-Consistency is important for effectiveness and safety.
+First of all, if a dose is missed, take it as soon as remembered.
+But if it is near the time of the next dose, skip it.
+As a result, you will avoid double-dosing.

 Can the drug cause dependency?

-Amitriptyline is not considered addictive, but sudden discontinuation can cause withdrawal symptoms such as irritability, nausea, headache, or sleep disturbances.
-Always taper under medical guidance.
+Although it is not addictive, sudden discontinuation can cause withdrawal symptoms.
+For this reason, you must always taper the dose under medical guidance.